LOVE-ONENESS

 Many do not have an attribution toward Jesus in his person.
 They may have different religious beliefs or few beliefs at all.
 They may love Jesus’ teachings and may also love him, yet cannot relate to the ceremony of religion or certain religious practices.
 There are a few scriptures that may be helpful on this point.
 The first describes the relationship: (CJSB) Mk.
 3. 28-29, “Yes!
 I tell you that people will be forgiven all sins and whatever blasphemies they utter; However, someone who blasphemes against the Rauch Ha Kodesh never has forgiveness but is guilty of an eternal sin”; followed by v.
 35, “Whoever does what God wants is my brother, sister, and mother!”*

 The point of the above is that the fundamental attribution is to God, as we might observe in the First Commandment.
-It is true that at the time of Exodus, Jesus had not yet arrived on the scene.
 Jesus confirms that the works of God’s spirit (Wholly of the Spirit) shall not be interfered with, which includes awakening to the spirit within as well as responding to the works of the Holy Spirit.
 No one should be excluded from these last two truths.

 THE WAY